HomeArticlesComparisonSWP vs FD

 The SWP corpus after 20 years is nearly 3x higher than the FD corpus in nominal terms, and the retiree received Rs 25,000/month throughout versus the FD's shortfall of Rs 4,583/month.

-Even at a conservative 10% fund CAGR — well below the 15-year historical average for diversified equity funds — the SWP corpus after 20 years on a Rs 25,000 monthly withdrawal is approximately Rs 85 lakh, still 70% above the FD's unchanged Rs 50 lakh.
+Even at a conservative 10% fund CAGR, well below the 15-year historical average for diversified equity funds, the SWP corpus after 20 years on a Rs 25,000 monthly withdrawal comes to approximately Rs 85 lakh.
+That's still 70% above the FD's unchanged Rs 50 lakh.

 Use the Income Tax Calculator to model your specific tax slab and calculate post-tax FD returns for comparison.